 equality, nutrition, partnership, charity, inclusion, collaboration, insight

 and acceptance of emotions.
-In contrast masculine characteristics tend to the
+In contrast masculine characteristics tend toward

-hierarchical order, logic, competition, exclusion and the supression of emotions ("Men don't cry").
+hierarchical order, logic, competition, exclusion and logic over emotions.

 The narration of the first chapter of Genesis brings

-out both qualities: - generating life (feminine), and organize what was done (masculine).
+out both qualities: - generating life (feminine), and organizing what was done

 Up until about six thousand years ago human societies

-were matric centered and the concept of divinity was female.
+were matri-centered and the concept of divinity was female.
 There were no gods,

 only goddesses.
 Life sprang mysteriously from the earth and the feminine.
 The

-earth was personified as the Mother Goddess who generates all beings and
+earth was personified as the Mother Goddess who generated all beings and

-receives them back into her womb.
-The concept of fatherhood came much later and
+received them back into her womb.
+The concept of fatherhood evolved much later

 reflects male dominance, but the first chapter of Genesis retains the feminine